Towards Carbon-Free Electricity: A Flow-Based Framework for Power Grid Carbon Accounting and Decarbonization: Carbon-Aware Decision-Making

 \subsubsection{Long-Term Expansion Planning}

 Due to the long lifespan of generation units, transmission lines, and other power facilities, it is difficult for the carbon emission level of a power grid to change significantly in a short period of time, which is known as the ``carbon lock-in" effect \cite{chen2010power}.
 Hence, optimal \emph{carbon-aware grid expansion planning} is critical for carbon emission reductions at scale in the electricity sector.
 This includes replacing aging power lines and electric equipment with higher capacity, less power loss alternatives, adding new transmission or distribution power lines to the electric network, and deploying new renewable generators and energy storage systems, among other measures.
-In particular, the power network topology and configuration largely affect power flow and power loss over the grid and thus affect carbon emissions allocation results among power grid companies and end-users.
-Existing power grid upgrade and expansion planning schemes generally focus on minimizing total investment and operational costs while adhering to operational constraints, reliability requirements, budget limits, and more.
-However, carbon emission costs and constraints can also be incorporated into the planning model based on the C-OPF method.
-In \cite{sun2017analysis}, the proposed transmission expansion planning scheme considers user-side carbon accounting and defines a metric similar to the Gini index to promote ``carbon fairness" across the grid.
+In particular, the power network topology and configuration largely affect power flow and power loss over the grid and thus affect carbon accounting results.
+Therefore, power grid upgrade and expansion planning schemes can also incorporate carbon emission accounting and constraints based on the C-OPF method.
+In \cite{sun2017analysis}, the proposed transmission expansion planning scheme considers user-side carbon accounting and defines a metric similar to the Gini index to promote ``carbon fairness'' across the grid.
+Moreover, energy storage facilities are generally required to accommodate large-scale uncertain renewable generations, and thus the \emph{siting and sizing of new energy storage systems} is another key planning problem.